Sunday, October 27, 2024

 seaman stays.

-You know when you get to that point when you've eaten and drunk so much you can't move so just grab the first thing on the shelf?
+You know when you get to that point on a Saturday night when you've eaten and drunk so much you can't move so just grab the first thing on the shelf?

 The Rift, (AKA Endless Descent, 1990).